 You might even have a rare fiver in your pocket right now!

-A polymer £5 Winston Churchill banknote with the serial number 'AK37 007' has been sold on eBay for £5,000.
+A Winston Churchill banknote with the serial number 'AK37 007' sold on eBay for £5,000 earlier this year.

-The 'James Bond' fiver was described in the listing (pictured below) as being in "excellent condition" with the "faintest creases" and sold on December 10.
+The 'James Bond' fiver was described in the listing (pictured below) as being in "excellent condition" with the "faintest creases".

-A note with the same serial number also sold for £5,000 in October.
+A note with the same serial number also sold for £5,000 last October.

 Graham Short, a micro engraver from Birmingham, was commissioned to etch a tiny 5mm image of the author onto the new polymer notes.

 It appears just next to the images of Sir Winston Churchill and Big Ben.

 Classic quotes from Emma, Pride and Prejudice and Mansfield Park have also been engraved on the notes.

 Sadly there are only four in circulation, but it's believed they could be worth as much as £50,000 each.

 They went into circulation in 4 December and there is no special serial number to keep an eye out for.